 Suspension of properly certified food companies

-When a food safety incident occurs, the certifying body will be notified within a span of three working days.
+When a food incident occurs, the certifying body will be notified within a span of three working days.
 The notification of the incident shall be sent to the email address of the certifying body and to the lead auditor (via CC) The below should be included in the email.

 When is an incident defined as an incident?